 Weight: 5.04 ounces

-The Google Pixel 4a takes everything that made the Pixel 3a great — the flagship-caliber camera, the thoughtful software, the impressive build quality — and improves upon it, while also lowering the price to $349.
+The Google Pixel 4a takes everything that made 2019's Pixel 3a great — the flagship-caliber camera, the thoughtful software, the impressive build quality — and improves upon it, while also lowering the price to $349.
 The result isn’t simply the best cheap phone on the market; it’s one of the best phones, period, even as we get closer to the first anniversary of its release.

-In fact, after spending a week with the Pixel 4a when it shipped last year, I personally wouldn’t hesitate to choose it over the new iPhone SE.
+In fact, after testing the Pixel 4a when it shipped last year, I personally wouldn’t hesitate to choose it over the iPhone SE.
 While the iPhone SE is more powerful and has conveniences like wireless charging and water resistance, Google’s midrange offering tops Apple’s in several other areas, including a larger and brighter OLED display, more modern design and double the storage out of the box.
 There'a a reason the Pixel 4a topped the iPhone SE for best phone value in our Tom's Guide Awards 2021 honoring the top phones.

 Google Pixel 4a review: Price and availability